 There is a time for diplomacy and a time for direct action.
-To the 100 local chambers of commerce, thousands of employers, and countless employees who helped us amplify our voice to the government over the past fortnight, thank you!
+To the 100 local chambers of commerce, thousands of employers, and countless employees who helped us amplify our voice to the government in 2020, thank you!
 As your industry association, it is our duty to apply pressure when necessary so that small and medium enterprises have immediate support and as many Queensland jobs as possible are protected.

 On the 24 March, the Queensland Government announced a $2.5 billion range of business support measures which will go a long way to helping many of our small and medium-sized businesses copy with coronavirus impacts over the coming months incorporating: